duannn/DataDistillation/README.md

 Task 1: 2 a), b), c), and e) for MHIST dataset are completed in this file

 #### Note: since cross_architecture.py, NAS.py, and task2.py require to load the synthetic images, mnist_synthesis.py and mhist_synthesis.py need to be run first in order to generate and store the synthetic data.
+The synthetic MNIST data would be stored in './mnist_synthesis' and synthetic MHIST data would be stored in './mhist_sythesis'.
+In other files which need to use synthetic data, they will load data from these two corresponding folder path.

 ### gaussian_mnist.py
 This file carried out synthetic MNIST data generation using Attention Matching Alogrithm with random Gaussian noise initialization.